 Once we are in receipt of your signed Agreement, we will be in a position to discuss the relevant information relating to the deceased and your relationship to them.
 We will acknowledge receipt of your Agreement in writing, together with details of your relationship to the deceased.

-In our experience, Scottish Estates take, on average around 18 months to 2 years to complete.
+In our experience, Scottish Estates take, on average around 2 years to complete.
 This is only after the Estate has been submitted to the Administrating Solicitors; all Heirs have been located and detailed Genealogical Family Tree has been completed.

 We understand that you may wish to contact other members of your family.
 However, current DATA Protection Legislation does not permit us to pass on direct contact information, as the individual retains the right not to be contacted.
 Nevertheless, we can facilitate contact with an individual if you write to us and we will be able to forward your correspondence on your behalf.
 The same applies when a family member wishes to contact you.